Best 5 days in Oahu itinerary: Covers whole island!

 Pearl Harbor Memorial is the most visited Historic site on Oahu due to its significance in US history, as the attack on Pearl Harbor subsequently led to the entry of the US into World War II.

-Reservations and tickets are not required to visit the Pearl Harbor Visitor Center and Pearl Harbor National Memorial, or to walk the grounds, or visit the museums.
+Note that reservations and tickets are not required to visit the Pearl Harbor Visitor Center and Pearl Harbor National Memorial, walk the grounds, or visit the museums.

 According to the National Park Service website, reservations are strongly recommended for the USS Arizona Memorial Programs and are available on the NPS website.

-The USS Arizona Memorial Program reservation includes a shuttle boat ride to reach the USS Arizona Memorial, time at the Memorial and ride back to the harbor.
+The USS Arizona Memorial Program reservation includes a shuttle boat ride to reach the USS Arizona Memorial, time at the Memorial, and a ride back to the harbor.
 The USS Arizona Memorial is built above water over the remains of the sunken ship.

 Explore Honolulu